Dhruv-debug236/TECHVANGUARD_Sentiment_Analysis/README.md

 <br>
 Fixing Errors
 <br>
-I faced many errors while working on the project.
+We faced many errors while working on the project.
 <br>
-Solution: To fix these errors, I used help from ChatGPT, YouTube tutorials, and other online resources.
+Solution: To fix these errors, We used help from ChatGPT, YouTube tutorials, and other online resources.